Tirupati: Tourism sector

 Tourism sector is of great importance to the city.
 It is because of the presence of Tirumala Venkateswara Temple and a number of other temples in and around the city.
 It attracts large number of tourists which helps the tourism department of the state in generating revenue.
 Tirumala is said to be one of the most visited religious sites on earth, and Tirupati Temple is currently a Guinness World Record holder for most visited temple in the world.
-Tourism comprises a large portion of the Tirupati economy.